developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/guide/configreference/index.md

 	<PreloadLegacyAirBeam value="1"/>

 ### PreloadLegacyAPD
-Determines whether to preload the NPAPI plugin to mimic the APD ActiveX object in Webkit.
+Determines whether to pre-load the NPAPI plug-in to mimic the APD ActiveX object in Webkit.

 **Possible Values**